PatrickL546/PixivUtil2-batch-plus-plus/README.md

 Press [7] Convert ugoira to webm (Optional)
  - Uses PixivUtil2 and [FFmpeg] settings in config.ini to convert ugoira to webm
+ - Old webm settings uses tons of space, pre-https://github.com/Nandaka/PixivUtil2/releases/tag/v20211104
+ - This can save 10x from the original size

 Press [8] Delete ugoira zip file (Optional)
  - If you didn't have 'deleteZipFile = True' in [Ugoira] settings in config.ini,